gantian127/mini_project/README.md

 ### Introduction
 This repository includes a [Demonstration Jupyter Notebook](Demo_notebook.ipynb) created for the COURAGE pilot project.
-Ths Notebook allows users to run a hydrological runoff model and explore how flash floods are influenced by upstream burned areas.
+This Notebook allows users to run a hydrological runoff model and explore how flash floods are influenced by upstream burned areas.

 ### Run the Notebook